arsnight/UART-TX-from-scratch/README.md

   end
 endmodule
 ```
-Now that issue was solved, the next time is to create the backbone of this project, `The Baud tick generator`.
+Now that this issue was resolved, the next part was to create the backbone of this project, `The Baud tick generator`.
 As complicated as it sounds, the code was rather simple.
 For this project I went with the most common baud rate of 115200:

 - For the standard baud tick, Baud rate = 115200 bits/s
 - Each bit will last for around 1/115200 seconds or 8.68us